Tullimaar House: 20th century

 Tullimaar was inhabited until at least 1918 by the Hearle-Cocks, when Francis Hearle-Cock's widow, Caroline, died.
-It was, presumably, inherited by her only child and heir, Catherine.
+It was, presumably, inherited by her only child and heir, Catherine Paull.
 Tullimaar was later occupied by American troops during the latter part of World War II and U.S. General Dwight D. Eisenhower stayed at the house for two weeks in the run-up to D-Day in 1944.
 These troops brought all their stores with them and when they eventually left on D-Day, all the packing cases, some of which were not even opened, were dumped in Rosemanowes Quarry.
 In the central east room of the house there is a commemorative brass plaque with the wording 'A shot was fired through this window by a sentry Running Amok 1944'.
 It is reported that the incident occurred whilst Eisenhower was using the house as his personal headquarters.

 Marthe Bibesco, the Franco-Romanian writer, lived here, after purchasing Tullimaar in 1957 until 1973.
 She had a plaque placed in the hall stating that the Normandy landings had been planned by General Eisenhower while staying in the house during 1944.
 Doubt was cast on this by local historians and later owners covered the plaque (which still exists) with a wall hanging.
 However it was subsequently confirmed that Eisenhower and Winston Churchill had met at Tullimaar for discussions prior to D-Day.

 In recent years the house was home to Nobel Prize-winning novelist Sir William Golding who lived at Tullimaar with his wife Ann Brookfield from 1985 until his death there in June 1993.
 He described it as "a devastatingly beautiful house in the middle of a flowering wilderness" and drafted several of his novels while living there.
 Golding and his wife Ann selected Tullimaar because of the privacy from unwelcome fan attention provided by its relatively remote location and the surrounding woodlands.
 The house was later occupied by David Golding, William's son (1940-2022).